idelairre/TumblrFox/README.md

 ## The idea

 + Create new components by aggregating Tumblr features that are often over looked or have a silly implementation (indash blogs) or complicated UI (in dash post filter filter options are hidden until a search term is entered... why?) or are arbitrarily disabled (there is a perfectly functional NSFW filter that I can't otherwise figure out how to enable) into a functional component.
-+ Create tools, mixins, etc. to make developing Backbone components using Tumblr code easier.
++ Create tools, mixins, etc. to make developing Backbone components using Tumblr code easier (this is panning out to building components that have a "React-like" behavior)
-+ Leverage es6 + es7 features while maintaining a code style consistent with Tumblr's code base

 ## Problems